mattkrebs2000/Backendcall/ReadMe.md

 3. cd into frontend folder
 3. npm install
 4. npm start
+5. When it says that 3000 is being used and asked if you would like to use soomething else say "Yes"
-5. open up dev tools and console
+6. open up dev tools and console
-6. press button to see error.
+7. press button to see error.